Want To Invest In Ripple? Here’s What You Need to Know

 Like most cryptocurrencies, XRP is highly volatile.
 In fact, based on its price history, we can say that it is more volatile than both Bitcoin and Ethereum.
 So, predicting its price is a huge gamble, and that is why there is a very wide disparity in the various predictions.

 For instance, while some speculators think XRP might hit the $500 someday, others believe it will stabilise below the $1 mark for a long time.
-In the meantime, most experts believe that for the short term, Ripple might now be nurturing an uptrend back to the $1 mark.
+In the meantime, most experts believe that for the short term, Ripple might now be nurturing an uptrend to the $2 mark.

-Given that the volatility Ripple has experienced in the past spreads across the board in the cryptocurrency market, there are hopes that its price might look up this year just like Bitcoin and ETH.
-Already, there is a plausible improvement between January and February, an indication that we might be looking at a higher valuation in the coming days.
+Given that the volatility Ripple has experienced in the past spreads across the board in the cryptocurrency market, there are hopes that its price might look up just like Bitcoin and ETH.
+Already, there is a plausible improvement by the end of the year, an indication that we might be looking at a higher valuation in the coming days.

-Will Meade, a billionaire hedge fund manager, and former project manager at Goldman Sachs, predicts that XRP will increase by %1500 someday to attain its previous $3 price.
+Will Meade, a billionaire hedge fund manager, and former project manager at Goldman Sachs, predicts that XRP will increase someday to attain its previous $3 price.

 Likewise, Michael Arrington, a legendary tech investor and Founder of the famous TechCrunch, believes that XRP is set for a bright future since it is “... a really, really good way to move money.”